klauer/epics-sumo-mirror/doc/reference-sumo.rst

 then "make all" with the build's makefile.
 If you develop a support :term:`module` (see also "config standalone" and "config local") you want to recompile the :term:`build` after changes in the sources.
-In order to provide arbitrary options to make use option "--makeopts".
+In order to provide arbitrary options to make use option "--makeflags".

 build find MODULES
 ::::::::::::::::::